Pauan/blender-bake-scene/README.md

    This is often used to add extra detail to the edges of models (scratches, scuffs, or dirt).

+   The `Contrast` setting controls how strong the black / white colors are.

 * `Normal` bakes a normal map.
 This is affected by the `Normal` socket of the `Principled BSDF` node.

 * `Height` bakes a height map.
 Gray means the geometry is at the center `0z`, white means positive `+z`, and black means negative `-z`.